neverRare/stick-docs/reference/type/variable.md

 foo = false  -- Error
 ```

-Definition of constraint type and assigment can be written in a single statement.
+Definition of constraint type and assignment can be written in a single statement.

 ```stick
 let foo: Bool = false